katherena vermette (she/her/hers) is a Michif writer from Treaty 1 territory, Winnipeg,

 photo credit – Vanda Fleury

-katherena vermette (she/her/hers) is a Red River Métis (Michif) writer from Treaty 1 territory, the heart of the Métis Nation, Winnipeg, Manitoba, Canada.
+katherena vermette (she/her/hers) is a Michif (Red River Métis) writer from Treaty 1 territory, the heart of the Métis Nation, Winnipeg, Manitoba, Canada.

-Born in Winnipeg, Manitoba, Canada, her Michif roots on her paternal side run deep in St. Boniface, St. Norbert and beyond.
+Born in Winnipeg, her Michif roots on her paternal side run deep in St. Boniface, St. Norbert and beyond.
 Her maternal side is Mennonite from the Altona and Rosenfeld area (Treaty 1).

 In 2013, her first book, North End Love Songs (Muses’ Company) won the Governor General’s Literary Award for Poetry.
 Since then, her work has garnered awards and critical accolades across genres.
-Her novels The Break (House of Anansi) and The Strangers (Hamish Hamilton) were both national best sellers and won multiple literary awards.
+Her novels The Break (House of Anansi) and The Strangers and The Circle (Hamish Hamilton) were all national best sellers and won multiple literary awards.

 *photo credit – Vanda Fleury